 First things first: it’s obvious that being well-informed, logical and scientific in your approach is vital for any business leader.
 That’s even more true for a global accountancy firm.
 It’s inconceivable that this man could have reached his level of seniority without exceptional analytical and strategic reasoning power.

 And yet, even when you watch the video and those quoted snippets are heard in some sort of context, they are not well-informed, logical or scientific.
 He complains that “there is no such thing as unconscious bias”.
-He then goes on to say that “after every single unconscious bias training that’s ever been done, nothing’s ever improved”.
+He then goes on to say that “after every single unconscious bias workshop that’s ever been done, nothing’s ever improved”.
 But if there is no such thing as unconscious bias then how would you measure whether it had improved or not after training?
 And if it were true that training to counteract bias didn’t work, why would that prove that it didn’t exist?
 That’s a basic logical error – like saying that because a disease doesn’t respond to medical treatment it therefore doesn’t exist.

 Later, Michael appears to be talking about people getting a grip and taking control of their own lives.
 If you’re not sick, he says, don’t sit there and moan about what’s happening; it’s not as if this is being done to you.
 For people who are forced by law or company policy to work from home when their homes and lives are not set up for it, this is breathtakingly callous but it’s also sloppy thinking on Michael’s part.
 Because, yes of course, it is something that’s happening to us.
 We are passive victims of the pandemic and the economic consequences.
 Just as the reported 6% drop in annual underlying profits of his company was because of things beyond his, or anyone else’s, control.